Nera26/pokerhub/docs/runbooks/alerting.md

 PokerHub uses OpenTelemetry to expose metrics which are scraped by Prometheus.
 The backend also pushes metrics to an Alertmanager endpoint when `ALERTMANAGER_URL` is configured.

 Prometheus evaluates SLO-based rules such as action ACK latency and socket connect success.
-Alerts are sent to Alertmanager which routes notifications to PagerDuty.
+Alerts fire when the error budget burn rate exceeds **14.4** over 1 hour or **6** over 6 hours, and Alertmanager routes notifications to PagerDuty.

 ## PagerDuty Escalation
 - Alertmanager posts events to PagerDuty using the configured routing key.